 Each week, one learner from each class is awarded Star of the Week for demonstrating one or more of the personal goals.
-Their certificate is presented in the assembly by their Milepost Leader and their photo is posted on our Learning Blog to celebrate their achievement.
+Their certificate is presented in the assembly by their Milepost Leader and their photo is shared in the weekly milepost updates to celebrate their achievement.

-Families are invited to join for the class Celebrations of Learning.
+Families are invited to join for their child's class Celebration of Learning.
 These give the learners the opportunity to share their knowledge, skills and understanding with a larger audience.
 This is a great way for the learners to take risks, show what they have been learning, and practise presenting their knowledge in a fun way.